THE BABY MANUAL (with a section on newborns)

 While pediatricians are very good for a few conditions, and we are very glad they are there for these less common situations, for the most part, please keep your baby away from them.
 A healthy baby does not need well-baby visits, and certainly does not need vaccines and drugs.

 Pets.
-Pets are not usually good around babies.
-A few babies like them if they are extremely gentle.
-Most babies do not like them.
+NO PETS AROUND BABIES.
 Pets are dirty and they lick your face and elsewhere.
 Many or most pets will bite if the child hits them, cries or screams.
 This can do terrible damage and you won’t even know about it if there are no teeth marks.
+Pets can also scratch your baby’s eyes out, or even kill them if the baby accidentally hits them, for example.

 Rashes.
 These are common.
 Most are not important, but may be very annoying, painful or itchy.
 Common reasons for rashes are: